NicHub/ouilogique.com/theme-setup/index.md

     disqus-shortname: shortname
 {% endhighlight %}

-If you would like comments to appear on every post or page that uses the `post.html` layout simply add the following line to your `_config.yml` and you're done.
+If you would like comments to appear on every post or page that uses the `post.liquid` layout simply add the following line to your `_config.yml` and you're done.

 {% highlight yaml %}
 comments: true